Davidnet/kiwiudacitytest/README.md

 Some intermediate values:
 ```
 `totalDistance` = robotDistance + pilotDistance

 //60 points are deducted per crash.
 Going into the road will count as a lot of crashes!!
 `crashPenalty` = crashes * 60

 // Some points are deducted if total distance is longer than optimal
 `distanceFactor` = minDistance / max(minDistance,totalDistance)

-// Penalization for driving in manual mode
+// Severe penalization for driving in manual mode
 `manualFactor` = sqrt(max( 1, pilotDistance));
 ```